 Ron is a native of Buffalo, New York and a graduate of the University of Michigan’s professional theatre program.
 He is the co-founder and former Artistic Director of the Onyx Theatre Ensemble of Chicago, and a co-founder and co-director of Ripe Mango Productions.
 Ron currently resides in Chicago and is a Resident Artist at the Court Theatre.
 Since moving to Chicago from New York in 1994, he has worked as both actor and director.
 Chicago theatres Ron has worked with include The Chicago Theatre Company, Victory Gardens, Goodman, Steppenwolf, Chicago Dramatists, Northlight, Court, Black Ensemble, ETA Creative Arts Foundation, Writers, Congo Square, and Urban Theatre Company.
 Regional theatres include Virginia Stage, Portland Stage, Studio Arena, Studio, Roundabout, Wilshire, Mechanic, Center Stage, Actors Theatre of Louisville, Milwaukee Rep, St. Louis Black Rep, South Coast Rep, Pasadena Playhouse, Ensemble Theatre of Cincinnati, Alliance, Signature, and Stratford Shakespeare Festival in Canada.
 An accomplished actor, TV and film credits include ER, Early Edition, Turks, American Playhouse, Vamping, Ali, Barbershop 2, Primal Fear, Drop Squad, and most recently, Starz Network’s Boss.
 Ron is a proud member of AFTRA, SAG, AEA, and SDC.

-Previous Northlight credits include Gee’s Bend, At Wit’s End, The Last Five Years.
+Previous Northlight credits include Shining Lives: A Musical, Gee’s Bend, At Wit’s End, The Last Five Years.
 Off Broadway credits include Lookingglass Alice at The New Victory Theatre.
 Regional theatres include Goodman, Steppenwolf, McCarter, Long Wharf, Milwaukee Rep, Court, Hartford Stage, Congo Square, The Alley, American Theatre Company, Chicago Shakespeare, Drury Lane, Lookingglass, Victory Gardens, Meadow Brooke, Northwestern, Notre Dame Summer Shakespeare, Shakespeare On The Green, Oak Park Festival, American Girl Theatre (New York, Chicago), Skylight Opera and Wright State University Theatre.
 He has recorded, mixed and produced cast albums for eight musicals and over 400 film, TV, DVD and computer game credits worldwide.
 He has been nominated nine times for a Jeff Award and won four times.
 His memberships include USA #829, ASCAP and IATSE #2.

-Rita is proud to be completing her 10th season at Northlight, where she has been fortunate to be the stage manager for 26 productions as well as two trips to Galway.
-Recent credits elsewhere in the Chicagoland area include productions at Theatre at the Center (Munster, IN), Victory Gardens, Route 66 Theatre Company, Goodman, and the annual Christmas Schooner at the Mercury Theater.
-She is the proud wife of actor Tom Hickey and mom to four-year-old Charlie, and has been a member of Actors’ Equity for over 15 years.
+Rita is proud to be in her 13th season at Northlight, where she has the stage manager for 35 productions.
+Other recent projects: The Polar Express train ride, seven seasons of The Christmas Schooner at Mercury Theater, and productions at Victory Gardens, Route 66 Theatre Company, Theatre at the Center, and Northlight’s productions of Chapatti and Stella & Lou in Galway, Ireland.
+She is the proud wife of actor Tom Hickey and mom to seven-year-old Charlie, and is celebrating her 20th year as a member of Actors’ Equity Association.
 Thank you for supporting live theatre!

 Enjoy Subscriber Advantages: